Skip to content

 • Cake mix: You will only need the dry mix from a vanilla cake mix box.
 Pick your favorite brand and use the box mix for the dry ingredients in the dough.

-• Heart candies: Add a heart at the end on the green cookies to show the Grinches love and his heart grew in the end.
+• Heart sprinkles: Add a heart sprinkle on top of the green cookies to show how grinch’s small heart and love grew in the end.

 How to Make Grinch Cookies

-Have a fun night celebrating the Grinch with these special Christmas cookies.
-These cookies are always fun to make and a great way to celebrate the holiday season.
-Grinch cookies are so simple to make!
+Have a fun night celebrating the Grinch with these special Christmas cookies!
+They are so easy to make and result in a cookie that is tender, chewy and cake-like.

 Showing how to make grinch cookies in a 4 step collage.